froggyrobot/QLMIDI/README.md

 ## Application

-For now, the QLMIDI Application is just a stub.
+For now, the QLMIDI application is just a placeholder.
 It's necessary because it is the only way to install an extension of this kind in any macOS version higher than 10.15.
 In the future, the application will be expanded into a small preferences panel with a few options for the user to control.
 This code is kept in the "QLMIDI" folder.

 ## Extension